lucianosabbatini/Mid-Bootcamp-Project/README.md

 - Deleting  columns with identifier id on it
 - Converting UNIX time into datetime
 - Analysing unique features of the dataset
-- Analysing the relations between the sensorial factors and oberall ratings ratings
+- Analysing the relations between the sensorial factors and overall ratings ratings
 - Creating plots for better visualization
 - Creating new columns
 - Creating Step conclusions for each part of the analysis